 What is pay-per-mile insurance?

 - Your pay-per-mile rate: On top of your base rate, you pay by the mile.
 The charge per mile is usually small, but it can add up quickly if you drive a lot in any given month.
 But if you don’t drive much, the cost of pay-as-you-go car insurance may rival even the cheapest traditional car insurance policies.
+The less you drive, typically the lower the risk of an accident and therefore, the less financial risk assumed by insurers that a claim will be filed.

 How is pay-per-mile different from telematics insurance?

-Telematics insurance offers safe driving discounts to people who use best practices out on the road, including driving the speed limit and avoiding aggressive braking practices.
+Telematics insurance typically offers safe driving discounts to people who use best practices out on the road, including driving the speed limit and avoiding aggressive braking practices.
 If you are a safe driver and you are looking to find cheaper car insurance, a telematics program could help you save money.

 Which providers offer pay-per-mile insurance policies?